-Merkel cell development and Merkel cell carcinoma
+Merkel cells and Merkel cell carcinoma

-There has been debate as to whether all epidermal progenitors can give rise to Merkel cells, or a specific population of cells called Merkel cell progenitors exists that has this potential.
-In the lab, we aim to dissect the developmental program controlling Merkel cell formation and identify these progenitor populations.
+There has been debate as to whether all epidermal progenitors can give rise to Merkel cells or if there is a specific population of cells called Merkel cell progenitors with this potential.
+We aim to dissect the developmental program controlling Merkel cell formation and identify these progenitor populations.
 Uncovering these mechanisms is of major importance not only for the characterization of the Merkel cell lineage, but also for testing the potential of these cells to form MCC when targeted with MCV oncogenes in vivo.